jeffkuletz31/VPN-MI/README.md

 What the heck is it?
 ---------------------

 It's a management interface for our VPN service.
-It allows users to register, login, and download their generated client config and keys.
+It allows users to register, login, and download their generated client config and keys, and have the ability to revoke and approve users.
+We don't plan to add a payment portal, but maybe later :)

 Why?
 Isn't there stuff out there that does just that?
 -----------------